top of page

 • Luxury Appliances: $15,000–$30,000+

-Interior Designer’s Role: We help clients incorporate appliances into the design layout, ensuring proper placement and cohesion with the overall aesthetic.
+Interior Designer’s Role: We help incorporate appliances into the design layout, ensuring proper placement for cohesion with the overall aesthetic.

 4. Flooring

-Flooring prices in Utah depend on the material and the size of your kitchen.
-Hardwood and tile are common choices, but luxury vinyl plank (LVP) has gained popularity for its affordability and durability.
+Flooring prices vary based on material and kitchen size.
+Common choices include hardwood and tile, but luxury vinyl plank (LVP) has gained popularity for its affordability and durability:

 • LVP: $3–$10 per square foot